-The HCI exam committee requires that students take two HCI courses before taking the area exam.
+The HCI exam committee requires that students take an HCI course before taking the area exam.
 Relevant courses include: ICS 464 Human Computer Interaction, ICS 664 Human-Computer Interaction II, ICS 667 Advanced HCI Design Methods, ICS 668 Social Informatics, and LIS 677 Human Dimension in Information Systems.

-Exam Committee: Diane Nahl (LIS/ICS), Scott Robertson (ICS), Dan Suthers (ICS), Luz Quiroga (ICS/LIS) and Jan Stelovsky (ICS).
+Exam Committee: Martha Crosby (chair, ICS), Scott Robertson (ICS), Dan Suthers (ICS), Luz Quiroga (ICS/LIS) and Jan Stelovsky (ICS).

 Information Systems and Services (ISS)

 This exam encompasses how information systems work, and how they work for people and communities.
 Topics include: Storing, querying/searching, and updating of all types of data (structured, unstructured, text, graph, multimedia etc.); Relevance ranking; User modeling / Information filtering / Personalization; Bibliometrics/scientometrics; Knowledge and metadata management (including semantics and ontologies); Indigenous knowledge systems; Service evaluation; Information integration and fusion; Data mining and big data analytics.